BestTimesToVisit.com Logo

 food

-Don't leave Honduras without trying 'baleadas,' a delicious and cheap staple made with a flour tortilla filled with beans, cheese, and often meat or eggs.
-Look for street vendors or small 'comedores' for the most authentic and flavorful versions.
+Don't leave Honduras without trying 'baleadas'!
+These are delicious flour tortillas filled with beans, cheese, and often your choice of meat or avocado – a staple and a cheap, filling meal.
+Look for street vendors or small 'sodas' (local eateries) for the most authentic and affordable versions.

 packing